-Division 6 - Return of negative test result is in particular to be believed and the provider of the provider o
+Division 6 - Return of negative test result

-- 57. New subsection 17H(1) provides that Section 171H applies if either the initial or final testing of a sample provided by a competitor returns a negative result. - 58.
+- 57. New subsection 17H(1) provides that Section 17H applies if either the initial or final testing of a sample provided by a competitor returns a negative result. - 58.
 New subsection 17H(2) lists the persons and organisations who the Agency may notify of a negative test result of a competitor who is an Australian citizen, permanent resident of Australia or a temporarily resident non-Australian. - 59.
-New subsection 17H(3) lists the persons and organisations who the Agency may notify of a negative test result of a competitor who is a nonAustralian other than a temporarily resident non-Australian.
+New subsection 17H(3) lists the persons and organisations who the Agency may notify of a negative test result of a competitor who is a non-Australian other than a temporarily resident non-Australian.
 There is an additional requirement which seeks to protect the interests of competitors under the age of 18 years and those with an intellectual disability by allowing the Agency to notify a person who has long term parental responsibility for, or is a guardian of, the competitor, of the results.